Friday, 6 June 2025

 Great repurposing - the Community Centre

-The local community fed us lunch after we’d ‘engaged’ in some touristy things like meeting sled dogs and doing some gold panning.
+The local community put on lunch for us after we had met the sled dogs and done some gold panning.
 Gold is still a big thing up here - some of that involves ‘sifting’ through sands along the beaches and sea floor.
-It’s everywhere - they say!
+It washes down in the rivers.
 And of course we took a turn around the local trading store to check goods and prices - interesting.

 Interesting checking out what's on offer (and remember these are US$ and lbs not kg

-Then we piled into local buses and were ferries out to the airport for the slow wait BUT eventually we were off away from the wildness and flying over the coast SE to Anchorage.
+Then we piled into local buses and were ferried out to the airport for the slow wait BUT eventually we were off away from the wilderness and flying over the coast southeast to Anchorage.

 Tuesday, 19 September 2023

-Our ships route around the Little Diomedes yesterday
+Our ships route around the Little Diomede yesterday

 Days are shortening so we arrived in an orange glow